GStreamer/gstreamer/markdown/design/overview.md

 nanoseconds.
 Elements use the clock time to synchronize the playback of data.

-Before the pipeline is set to PLAYING, the pipeline asks each element if they can provide a clock.
+Before the pipeline is set to `PLAYING`, the pipeline asks each element if they can provide a clock.
 The clock is selected in the following order:

 - If the application selected a clock, use that one.